-- Comfort and tolerance of an alternative learning environment designed for students with disabilities.
+- Comfort and tolerance in an alternative learning environment designed for students with diverse learning needs

-- Possess a Grade 5 reading level.
-If applicant does not have documentation of reading level, an informal reading assessment will be administered to determine functional reading level.
-Lesser qualified applicants will be considered with Department Head's approval.
+- Grade 5 reading level.
+If an applicant does not have documentation of reading level, an informal reading assessment will be administered to determine their functional reading level; applicants who do not meet the requirement will be considered based on department approval

-- Willingness to work in the retail and/or hospitality sectors, and perform tasks in an efficient and timely manner.
+- Desire and willingness to work in the retail and/or hospitality sectors, and perform tasks in an efficient and timely manner

-- Ability to attend classroom and practicum on a fulltime basis, as outlined in the course outline and calendar.
+- Ability to attend classroom and practicum on a fulltime basis

 - This program is available to Canadian citizens and permanent residents.
 See program options for international students at VCC International.